 The Strategic Management section of the Workplace Management Framework is all about defining and clarifying all the things you’d need to put in place to achieve success

 Initially it’s concerned with the design and management of innovative workplace experiences that tightly align to the core purpose and drivers of the organisation.
 Once that’s clarified it’s about defining the organisation, relationships, processes, supply arrangements and management capabilities needed to deliver the experience every day and evolve the workplace in response to techological and business changes.

 The first big question in Strategic Management is:

-‘What are we trying to achieve?’
+‘What are we trying to achieve as a business?’